ssonpethkar/Preparation/react-2.md

 # what is reconcillation in react ?
   - Reconcillation is the process react uses to update the DOM efficiently when a components state or props change.

+# what are react hooks? what are the top react hooks?
+  - React hooks are inbuilt functions provided by react that allow functional components to use state and lifecycle features.
+  - Before hooks, class components lifecycle methods were used to maintain state in React applications.
+  - to use react hook first we have to import it from react library

+  1. useState : state
+  2. useEffect : side effect
+  3. useContext : Context
+  4. useReducer : Complex state
+  5. useCallback : Memoization
+  6. useMemo : Performance
+  7. useRef : refs
+  8. useLayoutEffect : Synchronous side effects

 # what is react fibre
   - react fibre is a reconcillation algorithm and rerendering engine introduced in React 16 to improve rendering performance and enable advanced features like concurrent rendering, suspence , errorboundries.